pathofwasd/PathOfWasd/README.md

 - **Stand Key:**
   The key in Path of Exile's game settings that stops movement while attacking.

+### 💡 Tips

+- You may notice that many of the default keybinds — aside from the main skill keys — are set to keys that don’t have much of an effect when pressed or held down normally, like Scroll lock or the F keys.
+  This was intentional.

+- Feel free to change the keybinds to whatever works best for you, but the more you use **passive keys** (keys that don’t do much outside the program or game), the more likely the app will run smoothly 24/7 without issues or annoyances.

+- There may still be a few bugs with keys getting "stuck" down.
+I did my best to fix these, but some might have slipped through.

 ### For now, you can:
   - 🛠 Submit a bug or issue [here on GitHub](../../issues)